Rakagami/nix_venv_example/README.md

 example_repo ❯
 ```

 Now we can see that the changes we now make on the python project do not get build in the nix environment.
-Even if we delete `src/example.py`, nix-shell environment still successfully builds and gives the sampe output.

 Expected behavior is that we see the output `This is a changed Example`

 Even deleting the `src/example.py` entirely doesn't do anything.